MaeganW/vimconfig/README.md

 ## Getting Started

-Clone down repo and replace the ~/.vim directory
+Clone down vimconfig repo and rename as the ~/.vim directory

 Install Vundle